Install EL Linux via PXE and UEFI

 %end

-Then you define a pre-install section with %pre, here with a number of improvements:
+Then you define a pre-install section with %pre, here adding a number of improvements:

 # Start of the %pre section with logging into /root/ks-pre.log